djangofan/simple-selenium-builder-framework/README.md

 ## Notes

-1. This framework is capable of having more than one @Test annotated method in each test class.
+1. This framework WILL NOT run with more than one @Test annotated method in each test class.
+This is because of the instance level class members which cannot be shared between multiple browser instances.
 2. This framework uses the 'Builder' design pattern to generate browser instances.
+3. Will run on a free SauceLabs account with a max of 2 threads.

 ## Instructions